-Basic Player Won-Lost Records
+Ellis Valentine as Seen Through Player Won-Lost Records

 Ellis Valentine's Peak

 From 1977 through 1980, Ellis Valentine was a very good rightfielder for an up-and-coming Montreal Expos team that was on the cusp of entering probably the most successful period in its history.
 Unfortunately, Valentine never managed more than 350 plate appearances in a season after 1979 (his age-24 season) and played his final game at the age of 31.

-The next table shows the 10 players most similar to Ellis Valentine from age 22 through age 25 (1977 - 1980 in Valentine's case), as measured by Player won-lost records who debuted since 1937.
+The next table shows the 10 players most similar to Ellis Valentine through age 25 (1980 in Valentine's case), as measured by Player won-lost records, who debuted since 1932.